Media Buzz on Football Index

 Quite regularly, the same people win Media Buzz.
 In 2018, Paul Pogba dominated media buzz with the aid of Jose Mourinho, who used him as a scapegoat for poor performances.

 Ready to Start Trading?

 When you register at Football Index, you can claim a special offer.
 This will enable you to trade risk free, where any losses up to £500 are refunded, as cash.
 Remember to use code FIA when you sign up.

-How do Football Index pick a buzz winner?
+How do Football Index pick a Media Buzz winner?